openfga/openfga.dev/blog/fine-grained-news-2024-11.md

 For more about the new OPENFGA_CHECK_ITERATOR_TTL and OPENFGA_CHECK_CACHE_LIMIT flags, run `./openfga run --help`

 **Batch Check API:** Introduced in v1.8.0, the `BatchCheck` API significantly reduces network latency by batching authorization checks in a single request.
-With v1.8.1, deduplication logic increasing its efficiency further. v1.8.0 also added support for Contextual Tuples in the `Expand` API and additional performance improvements.
+With v1.8.1, deduplication logic increasing its efficiency further. v1.8.0 also added support for Contextual Tuples in the `Expand` API, time-based filtering in the `ReadChanges` API, and additional performance improvements.
 [Read more in the Changelog](https://github.com/openfga/openfga/releases/tag/v1.8.0) or the [`BatchCheck` API docs](https://openfga.dev/docs/interacting/relationship-queries#batch-check).

 ## **Coming Up**